Philadelphia Car Accident Attorney

 According to a study conducted by Monash University in 2013, child passengers can be 12 times more distracting to a driver than talking on a cell phone.
 The study found that the average parent driver took his or her eyes off the road for three minutes and 22 seconds during a 16-minute trip.

-The Virginia Tech Transportation Institute conducted a study on unsafe driving habits in 2016 and found that driving while crying or visibly angry increased the risk of crashing by 10 times, so did reading and writing.
+The Virginia Tech Transportation Institute conducted a study on unsafe driving habits in 2016 and found that driving while crying or visibly angry increased the risk of crashing by 10 times, as did reading and writing.

 There is so much more that takes the attention away from the road while drivers are behind the wheel.
 Over 80 percent of survey respondents to a TeenSafe 2018 study on risky driving behaviors said they change clothes, steer with feet, paint nails, shave, and many more risky activities while driving.

-Aggressive driving
+Aggressive Driving

 For Pennsylvania drivers, 6,119 accidents in 2020 were attributed to aggressive driving.
 Although aggressive driving is often considered to be road rage behaviors, those kinds of behaviors really only encompass a part of what is classified as aggressive driving, according to a study on the behavior.